Academic Catalog

 Students may select from BIO 1050BIO 1500 ,BIO 1510, ESG 1500, or ESG 1010 to meet the Physical Science elective requirement.

 Technical Electives: Civil Engineering students are required to complete at least six credits in technical electives.
-Applicable courses include ET 2140,CE 3070,CE 4640,IE 4850, any CE course at the 5000 or 6000 level, or other courses approved by the undergraduate program coordinator.
+Applicable courses include ET 2140,CE 3070,CE 4640,IE 4850,GPH 3600 any CE course at the 5000 or 6000 level, or other courses approved by the undergraduate program coordinator.

-The combination of BE 1050 (1 credit) and BE 3510 (2 credits) may be counted as technical elective credit.
+Students may earn technical elective credit through approved co-op or internship experience by completing the following: The combination of BE 1050 (1 credit) and BE 3510 (2 credits) OR BE 3510(3 credits) may be counted as technical elective credit.
 BE 1050 must be completed first in the sequence.
-A maximum of two credits of BE 3510 can be taken as technical elective credits.
+A maximum of three credits of BE 3510 can be taken as technical elective credits.
 No more than 1 credit per semester of BE 3510.

 Design Electives: Students are required to complete two courses from: